 Since then, the Children’s Garden has grown, with the addition of a pond, a Blue Ribbon Fair Garden, an herb garden, and a willow teepee.
 The Children’s Garden has served as the venue for the Fall Festival, providing a delightful setting for both children and adults.

 Slayton Arboretum officially began in 1922 when Mr. and Mrs. George A. Slayton donated fourteen acres to Hillsdale College to celebrate the fiftieth anniversary of their graduation.
 But the site’s use by the College students dates back to at least the 1860s when the land was known as Van Valkenburgh’s cow pasture.
-The pasture had a large, wooden knob, nicknamed Mt.
+The pasture had a large, wooded knob, nicknamed Mt.
 Zion, which was used as a retreat for orations, marshmallow roasts, and scenic inspiration.

 Dr. Bertram A. Barber, a professor in the Biology Department at Hillsdale College, envisioned creating a functional Arboretum on the site as an outdoor laboratory and field station for students and as a biological garden for the community.
 Additional land soon followed, and by 1924 Dr. Barber’s dream of an Arboretum was fulfilled through donated plants and the labor of Hillsdale students and volunteers.